Mount Tabor: Hebrew Bible

+Second Temple period

 In the Second Temple period (c.
 516 BCE – 70 CE), Mount Tabor was one of the mountain peaks on which it was the custom to light beacons in order to inform the northern villages of Jewish holy days and of the beginning of new months.

-Roman era
+Roman period

 In 55 BCE, during a Hasmonean rebellion against the Roman proconsul of Syria, Aulus Gabinius, Alexander of Judaea and his army of 30,000 Judeans was defeated in battle at Mount Tabor.
 As many as 10,000 Jewish fighters were killed in the battle and Alexander was forced to flee, apparently to Syria.

 In 66 CE, during the First Jewish-Roman War, the Galilean Jews retrenched on the mountain under the command of Yosef Ben Matityahu, better known as Josephus Flavius, the later historian, whence they defended themselves against the Roman assault.
 Itabyrium, as Josephus calls it, was one of the 19 sites fortified by the rebels in Galilee under his very orders.
 According to what is written in his book The Wars of the Jews, Vespasian sent an army of 600 riders, under the command of Placidus, who fought the rebels.
 Placidus understood that he could not reach the top of the steep mountain with his forces, and therefore called the fortified rebels to walk down the mountain.
 A group of Jewish rebels descended from the mountain, supposedly, in order to negotiate with Placidus, but they attacked him.
 The Roman forces initially retreated, but while they were in the valley, they returned towards the mountain, attacked the Jewish rebels, killed many of them, and blocked the road for the remaining rebels who tried to flee back to the top of the mountain.
 Many of the Jewish rebels left Mount Tabor and returned to Jerusalem.
 The rest of the fortified rebels in the fortress on the mountain surrendered after their water ran out.
 They then handed over the mountain to Placidus.

 After the destruction of the Second Temple, Jewish settlement on Mount Tabor was renewed.

+Transfiguration of Jesus

-From the late times of the Roman province Judaea (6–135 CE) and on, the writers of the Christian New Testament relate that Jesus had brought Peter, James, and John his brother into a high mountain apart, and that Jesus became radiant there.
+From the late times of the Roman province Judaea and on, the writers of the Christian New Testament relate that Jesus had brought Peter, James, and his brother John onto a high mountain apart, and that Jesus became radiant there.
 However, none of these accounts identifies the "high mountain" of the scene by name.
 The earliest identification of the Mount of Transfiguration as Tabor is by Origen in the 3rd century.
 This early speculation is recounted by St. Cyril of Jerusalem and St. Jerome in the 4th century.
-It is later recounted in the 5th century Transitus Beatae Mariae Virginis.
+It is later recounted in the 5th-century Transitus Beatae Mariae Virginis.